-As new (and old) technology continues to disrupt the industry, we wanted to take a closer look at the biggest trends and growth areas for 2018.
+As new (and old) technology continues to disrupt the industry, let’s take a closer look at the biggest trends and growth areas for 2018.

 At the 23rd Annual Regulatory Compliance Conference for Financial Institutions, Carolyn R. Ibele, Director, Compliance AML & Compliance Division, Office of the Superintendent of Financial Institutions (OSFI) said: